 Shorthand is arguably the toughest element of the NCTJ Diploma – but the hard work is all worth it in the end.

-We don’t expect our students to know any shorthand before they start the course, and it is probably a good thing if they don’t.
+We don’t expect our trainees to know any shorthand before they start the course, and it is probably a good thing if they don’t.
 We like a nice blank canvas to work with.

 You’d be learning Teeline at News Associates – the most accessible and popular form of shorthand practised by journalists in this day and age.